thatsnotamuffin/kubernetes/scripts/README.md

 Some of these scripts are used to "automate" slightly longer commands in the spirit of lazy.
 Most notably the `pod_exec.sh` - `pod_describe.sh` - `pod_log.sh` - `deploy_scale.sh` scripts.

 #### Pod Exec
-This script requires a pod name and shell are provided
+[pod_exec.sh](pod_exec.sh) Starts an interactive shell in a specified pod.
+Requires a pod name and shell

 ```bash
 bash pod_exec.sh my-pod bash
 ```

 #### Pod Describe
-This script runs a `kubectl describe pod` command on a provided pod.
+[pod_describe.sh](pod_describe.sh) This script runs a `kubectl describe pod` command on a provided pod.
 Only a pod name is required

 ```bash
 bash pod_describe my-pod
 ```

 #### Pod Log
-Grabs the logs of a pod.
+[pod_log.sh](pod_log.sh) Grabs the logs of a pod.
 Only the pod name is required - NOTE: tailing the log is not supported as of the moment

 ```bash
 bash pod_log.sh my-pod
 ```

 #### Deploy Scale
-Scales a deployment to a provided number of replicas.
+[deploy_scale.sh](deploy_scale.sh) Scales a deployment to a provided number of replicas.
 The direction of the scaling isn't forced (scaling up or scaling down).
 The number of replicas to scale to and the deployment name are required

 ```bash
 bash deploy-scale.sh 3 my-deploy